Guillaumertr/Bid-Ask-Replication/README.md

 ### 1. Delta Hedging with Bid-Ask Spread
 - At each rebalancing date, a hedge is placed based on the current delta.
-- The **transaction cost is explicitly computed** for each rebalance as:
+- The **transaction cost is explicitly computed** for each rebalance as :

 $$\text{Cost} = \text{bid-ask spread} \times | \Delta_t - \Delta_{t-1} | \times S_t$$